ErikGS/windows-bulk-rename-script/README.md

 The '.mp4' and '.pdf' files should still keep their original name, as by using 'jpg' as the qualifier any other extension is going to be ignored.

-⚠️ **Note that the ordering of the renaming will be alphabetical in relation to the original names.**
+⚠️ **Note that the ordering of the renaming will be alphabetical, relative to the original names.**

 # Installing
 - To install, just run 'install.ps1'.
 It will present you with relevant information and ask for the required steps.